Koalacholas/desk_robot/README.md

 ## Features

 - **Servo Control**: Precise management of three 9g microservos.
-- **Manual Operation**: Direct adjustment of positions via serial commands.
+- **Manual Operation**: Direct adjustment of positions via serial commands or a connected joystick.
+- **Joystick Mode**: Control the base and shoulder using a joystick, with a button to control the elbow's position.
 - **Position Memory**: Capability to save and recall up to 9 distinct servo positions.
-- **Automated Playback**: Automated playback of saved positions, with options for linear or S-curve interpolation for smooth motion transitions.
+- **Automated Playback**: Automated playback of saved positions for smooth motion transitions.
 - **Help Menu**: An integrated list of commands for straightforward operation.

 ## Getting Started